anthonymakela/anthonymakela.github.io/_posts/2023-12-29-pontryagin-euler-chern.md

 If $A$ is a skew-symmetric matrix of $2$-forms on $M$, then $A^k$ is symmetric for even $k$ and skew-symmetric for odd $k$.
 </div>

 The proof of the above lemma is a simple induction and will be left for the reader as an exercise.
 Using this we can conclude that $\Omega^k$ is skew-symmetric for odd $k$.
-You might have noticed that we have been assuming orthonormality of the frame and the compatibility of the connection with the metric in the above calculations.
+You might have noticed that we have been assuming the orthonormality of the frame and the compatibility of the connection with the metric in the above calculations.
 Neither of these will be a problem for us, since $\operatorname{tr}(\Omega^k)$ is invariant under conjugation and the cohomology class $[\operatorname{tr}(\Omega^k)]$ is independent of the connection.
 It is actually quite nice that we are able to use the Levi-Civita connection for example to calculate characteristic classes.

 <div class="theorem">
 Suppose that a homogeneous invariant polynomial $P(A)$ on $\mathfrak{gl}(n,\Bbb R)$ has odd degree $k$, then for any connection $\nabla$ on any vector bundle $E \to M$ with curvature matrix $\Omega$, the cohomology class $[P(\Omega)]$ is zero in $H^{2k}(M)$.